 Purpose of Charting

-- It is a permanent record of patients information.
+- It is a permanent record of the patient’s information.

 - Tracks the progress of the patient’s condition during the hospitalization as well as the status upon discharge.
 It serves as an information sheet of the medications and procedures rendered to the patient.